Filtering Session Data

 Below we list the available filters to segment session data across Heatmaps.

 Additionally, you can filter Heatmaps by date.
-Our date ranges include relative ranges and a custom date range option.
+Our date ranges include relative ranges and a custom date range option which are useful if you want to compare Heatmap data before and after changes were made to your web page.

 You can save filters with your Heatmaps